metafacture/metafacture.github.io/Morph-and-Fix/collectors.md

 - the implenemntation only executes a reset if actually needed and it is independent of the `reset` attribute setting.
 - is the source entity is processed but not all source literals and nested collectors are provided, then the saved literals are deleted and eventually overwritten.
 Then you need an additional `flushWith` attribute.

+### flushIncomplete

+The attribute `flushIncomplete` controlls if a collector is complete before flushing.
+Without this option, a flushing collector (e.g. `EqualsFilter`) always emits its value when being flushed, regardless of whether it's already complete.

+Only applies to a subset of all flushing collectors since most of them are never "complete"; `All`, on the other hand, has this condition already built-in.

+TODO: Is this supported or planned for FIX?
 _________

 ## if conditionals